graced2739/apcsa-freedom-project/entries/entry05.md

 ##### 4/22/22

 ### Content
 After finishing the Space Shooter game, to finish my MYP, I just needed to create the main menu.
-To do that I first created a new scene and named it `Main Menu`.
+I briefly watched this video tutorial: https://www.youtube.com/watch?v=k2J784esdkc, to know how to create a basic menu page.
+To start, I first created a new scene and named it `Main Menu`.
 After that, I just selected a background from the internet and created all objects for each game: <br>
 ![image](https://user-images.githubusercontent.com/73482933/233810099-9537e13c-fb0a-4ac3-9b7a-838611412ad6.png) <br>
 As you can see here, me and my partners currently have 4 games.
 I created Space Shooter and the Wizard Game (see Blog 3), while my partner Bonnie created Flappy Bird and my partner Yuki created Dinosaur Game.
 After creating the appearance of the main menu, me and my partners wrote code so that players can click on the game they want to play and be transported to that specific game.
 Here is the code: <br>
 ![image](https://user-images.githubusercontent.com/73482933/233810307-05c54d2b-12ec-445d-9c04-152699dfb5b7.png)